Durgasravanipenumaka/C-Programs/Linked List.md

         display();
 }
 ```
-## 4. Adding an employee node at the beginning of the linked list.
+## 4. Adding a node at the beginning of the linked list.
 ```c
 #include<stdio.h>
 #include<stdlib.h>